LunarWatcher/auto-pairs/README.md

 Insert or delete brackets, parens, and quotes in pair: a maintained fork of [jiangmiao/auto-pairs](https://github.com/jiangmiao/auto-pairs)

+## Note to migrating users

+If you're migrating from jiangmiao's version, it's highly recommended that you read `:h autopairs-migrating` after installing.
+There have been a number of breaking changes made in this fork, as well as changes to default behavior.
+See the migration guide for important differences that are may affect your workflow.

 ## Installation

 There's several installation methods, and you're free to use whatever you want, but I personally cannot recommend [vim-plug](https://github.com/junegunn/vim-plug) enough, in part because of the previous line of text.
 Installation, if you expect a more or less working variant, should be done with: